The Gorgon: Plot

 Germany 1910: The village of Vandorf has suffered seven murders in five years.
 Each victim has been turned to stone.

 In an old millhouse within a forest, Sascha Cass tells her artist boyfriend Bruno Heitz that she is carrying his child.
 Wanting to stand up to his obligations, Bruno races off into the night to see Sascha's father despite her pleas for him not to go.
 She races after Bruno, but soon loses him in the forest.
 There, she finds a creature, looks into its face and dies.
 Upon examination of the body, Dr. Namaroff, a brain specialist at the Vandorf Medical Institution, discovers that Cass has turned to stone.
 Bruno is later found hanged in the forest.
 An inquest decides that it is a case of murder and suicide by Bruno, and Namaroff does not reveal the condition of Cass' corpse.

 The villagers, feeling robbed of any vengeance, attack Bruno's father, Professor Jules Heitz.
-The Police warn Jules to leave Vandorf, but he refuses to go until Bruno's name is cleared.
+The police department's officers warn Jules to leave Vandorf, but he refuses to go until Bruno's name is cleared.
 Jules knows that a conspiracy of silence has been set up and that the villagers do not believe the true cause.
 He believes that the murders are the result of something inhuman from Ancient Mythology.
-Its spirit haunts the Castle Borski; the Gorgon Megeara, a creature whose face can turn human skin to stone.
+Its spirit haunts Castle Borski; the Gorgon Megaera, is a creature whose face can turn human skin to stone.

 Jules contacts his friend Professor Meister of Leipzig University, who is also his son Paul's tutor.
 Paul leaves to see Jules.
 That night, Jules is drawn to Borski Castle by a calling sound.
-There, he sees Megeara's face.
-He staggers back to the millhouse, and, whilst turning to stone, outlines a letter to Paul mentioning Megeara.
+There, he sees Megaera's face.
+He staggers back to the millhouse, and, whilst turning to stone, outlines a letter to Paul mentioning Megaera.
 Paul arrives and learns of Jules's death.
 Namaroff's assistant Carla Hoffman visits him at the millhouse and secretly reads Jules's letter.
 She later recites what she can remember of it to Namaroff.
 Warden Ratoff then reports that Martha, a violent inmate, has escaped the Institution.
-Namaroff reveals to Carla that Megeara's spirit exists and occasionally takes over the body of a human being.
+Namaroff reveals to Carla that Megaera's spirit exists and occasionally takes over the body of a human being.